Timeline of the COVID-19 pandemic in Alberta: April

 On April 1, University of Alberta professor emeritus of critical care medicine, Dr. Noel Gibney, raised concerns about the low uptake on the third vaccination in Alberta—only 42.8%—combined with an increase in positivity rates and wastewater levels.
 Dr. Hinshaw announced on April 13 that 1,053 people were hospitalized and 48 were in the ICU with COVID-19.
 The positivity rate from April 7 to April 13 ranged from 24.3 to 29.8% with the number of new daily case counts ranging from 590 to 1,039.
 By April 14, transmission rates were rising and University of Calgary professor said the trend was "concerning" just before the Easter weekend.
 As families came together over the Thanksgiving and Christmas holidays, there was a wave in the following weeks.
 In spite of the increase in key COVID metrics, such as "transmission, wastewater levels and hospitalizations", neither the Health Minister Jason Copping or the Chief Medical Officer have labelled the surge as a sixth wave.

+November

+On November 14, 2022, Premier Danielle Smith called for the creation of a task force under the Health Quality Council of Alberta to review the health data associated with Alberta's COVID-19 response.